free UK Mainland delivery

 There are certainly some folding tables that we recommend you try and avoid as you will be disappointed with their performance and we want to help you identify where there are pitfalls.
 Some tables are still made with old-fashioned sliding clips to release the legs.
 The clip can be a real finger trap and these are definitely not suitable for use by children or anyone who isn’t built like a sumo wrestler as they are normally really heavy too.
 We mentioned plywood pasting tables as not being strong enough.
 They are fine for the job for which they are intended, wallpaper pasting but beyond that should not be used for other tasks as they will sag in the middle.
-You may be tempted to consider purchasing folding tables with a moulded plastic top as these can also be picked up for very little cost, but again the durability of these type of tables is very questionable.
+You may be tempted to consider purchasing folding tables with a moulded plastic top as these can also be picked up for very little cost, but again the durability of these types of table is very questionable.
 We know this because we have customers who have purchased them for their organisation and then come back to us, as they know our folding tables last much longer.

 If you would like further help in choosing a folding table, make sure you take a look at our best folding tables guide and find the right table for your specific needs.
 If you would like any advice or assistance our wonderful team are on hand to make sure you make the right choice for you and your organisation.